 - Talk about the importance of putting a little aside into savings for emergencies.
 (You may need to help your student define “emergency.”)
 Even if it’s only a few dollars each month, developing the savings habit now will be important for your student later.

 - Help your student define any savings goals.
 Do they hope to save for an apartment, a car, a trip, paying back student loans?
 Do they have a timeline?
 How much will they need to save yearly?
 Monthly?

 - Talk to your student about whether a debit card or checking account make sense.
 Make sure your student knows how to balance a checking account – and why it’s important.

-- Make sure your student knows how to check her credit report and knows what kinds of things can negatively affect it.
+- Make sure your student knows how to check their credit report and knows what kinds of things can negatively affect it.
 A good source for checking this might be Experian or some other online source.